feltnerm/uwponopoly/doc/scenarios/use_cases_and_scenarios.md

    2. The player uses the dice control to roll the dice.
    3. The dice control shows a "four" and a "three".
    4. The player's token advances 7 spaces to Free Parking.
-   5. The player's bank get's increased by $350.
+   5. The player's bank gets increased by $350.
    6. The Free Parking is now empty and has a balance of $350.
    7. The player tells the system that the player is done with the player's turn.